 Can I still enrol?
 How do I get my living costs?

 If you have already submitted your change of course/university to student finance but have not received your amended notification you can still enrol and receive your first maintenance loan payment.
 All you need to do is:-

-- Once you have enrolled, you need to send an email to firstname.lastname@example.org with your SSN (Student Support Number) or CRN (Customer Reference Number).
+- Once you have enrolled, you need to send an email to email@example.com with your SSN (Student Support Number) or CRN (Customer Reference Number) and your University student number.
 This will enable the student finance team at Swansea University to confirm your registration with the SLC which will release your first maintenance payment (please allow 5 working days to receive your payment from the date you enrol and send the email)

 - Be mindful of the Direct Debit date if there are any delays with your new notification.
 Remember to review your student email account regularly and reply to any reminders from the Finance department about your Tuition Fees and explain your funding is delayed.
 This will avoid any unnecessary payments being taken from your account.